WilliamLi0623/cs246e-notes/Notes/problem_15.md

 Leaks are a corruption of your program's memory.
 This will eventualy degrade performance and crash the program.

-If a program cannot recover from an expression without corrupting its memory, what's the point of recovering?
+If a program cannot recover from an exception without corrupting its memory, what's the point of recovering?

-What constitues exception safety?
+What constitutes exception safety?
 3 levels:
-1. **Basic guarantee** - once an exception has been handled, the program is in **some** valid state, no leaked memory, no corrupted data structures, all invariants are maintained.
+1. **Basic Guarantee** - Once an exception has been handled, the program is in **some** valid state, no leaked memory, no corrupted data structures, all invariants are maintained.
-1. **Strong guarantee** - if an exception propagates out of a function `f`, then the state of the program will be **as if `f` had not been called**.
+1. **Strong Guarantee** - If an exception propagates out of a function `f`, then the state of the program will be **as if `f` had not been called**.
     - `f` either succeeds completely or not at all, no in between.
-1. **Nothrow guarantee** - a function `f` offers the nothrow guarantee if `f` **never emits an exceptions** and always accomplishes its purpose
+1. **Nothrow Guarantee** - A function `f` offers the nothrow guarantee if `f` **never emits an exceptions** and always accomplishes its purpose.

 Will revist, but now coming back to `f`: